Madama Butterfly

 Stanislav Vorobyov

 Stanislav Vorobyov is from Russia and studied at the Moscow Conservatory.
-He was a member of the International Opera Studio and has been an ensemble member at the Opernhaus Zürich since the 2018/19 season.
-There, he has performed roles including Colline ("La bohème"), Alidoro ("La Cenerentola"), High Priest ("Nabucco"), Notary ("Der Rosenkavalier"), Reinmar von Zweter ("Tannhäuser"), Faust ("Der feurige Engel"), Zaretsky ("Eugen Onegin"), Cesare Angelotti ("Tosca"), Fifth Jew and First Nazarene ("Salome"), Lord Rochefort ("Anna Bolena"), Dottor Grenvil ("La traviata"), Crébillon ("La rondine"), Zuniga ("Carmen"), Roberto ("I vespri siciliani"), Roucher ("Andrea Chénier"), Police Commissioner ("Der Rosenkavalier") and Marchese Calatrava ("La forza del destino").
-He also sang Don Basilio ("Il barbiere di Siviglia") at the Bregenzer Festspiele, Nourabad ("Les Pêcheurs de perles") at the Opera Vlaanderen and in Luxembourg, as well as Ombra di Nino ("Semiramide") at the Concertgebouw Amsterdam.
-At the Bregenzer Festspiele, he appeared as Uncle Bonzo in "Madama Butterfly" and as Il Capitano/L’ispettore in Giordano’s "Siberia".
+He was a member of the International Opera Studio and has been part of the ensemble at the Zurich Opera House since the 2018/19 season.
+Here, he has performed, among others, as Colline ("La bohème"), Alidoro ("La Cenerentola"), High Priest ("Nabucco"), Notary ("Der Rosenkavalier"), Reinmar von Zweter ("Tannhäuser"), Faust ("Der feurige Engel"), Zaretsky ("Eugene Onegin"), Cesare Angelotti ("Tosca"), Fifth Jew and 1st Nazarene ("Salome"), Lord Rochefort ("Anna Bolena"), Dottor Grenvil ("La traviata"), Crébillon ("La rondine"), Zuniga ("Carmen"), Roberto ("I vespri siciliani"), Roucher ("Andrea Chénier"), Police Commissioner ("Der Rosenkavalier"), Marchese Calatrava ("La forza del destino"), Tom ("Un ballo in maschera"), Brühlmann ("Werther"), as well as Faust ("Der feurige Engel") and Gold Merchant ("Cardillac").
+In addition, he sang Don Basilio ("Il barbiere di Siviglia") at the Bregenz Festival, Nourabad ("Les Pêcheurs de perles") at the Opera Vlaanderen and in Luxembourg, and Ombra di Nino ("Semiramide") at the Concertgebouw Amsterdam.
+At the Bregenz Festival, he appeared as Uncle Bonzo in "Madama Butterfly" and as Il Capitano/L’ispettore in Giordano’s "Siberia".
 In 2024, he also performed as Colline ("La bohème") at the Tokyo Metropolitan Theatre and the ROHM Theatre Kyoto.
+At the Zurich Opera House, he will appear as Méphistophélès in the concert performance of "Damnation de Faust".

 Natalia Tanasii